Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/protecting-routes-in-angular.md

 ];
 ```

-You see it's as simple as passing the `canActive` option with out custom `AuthGuardService`.
+You see, it's as simple as passing the `canActive` option without custom `AuthGuardService`.

-Now, if we visit the home page without being logged in, we will be redirected to login.
+If we visit the home page without being logged in, we will be redirected to log in.

 Once we log in, we will be able to see the page.